White Bermudians: Present

-The 2010 Bermudian census found that White Bermudians accounted for 31% of the territory's total population, with a further 7% of Bermuda's population self-identifying as being of mixed African and European descent.
+The 2010 Bermudian census found that White Bermudians accounted for 31% (10% native Bermudians and 21% foreign-born) of the territory's total population, with a further 7% of Bermuda's population self-identifying as being of mixed African and European descent.

 Birthplace

 A majority of Bermudians classified as white are foreign-born nationals.

 The most common place of birth for them are: